 Less than a mile from the Mt.
 Liberty is the Georgiana/Harvard Falls Trail.
 It's an easy hike up to Georgian Falls, it's a bit steeper the last 400' rise to Harvard Falls, but well worth the effort.

 In Gatlinburg, TN at the former Happy Hiker outfitter, the walls were adorned with AT Hiker photos arranged by year.

 The 1995 section had a picture of a hiker with an eye patch.
 When the photo was taken, I was asked my trail name to which I responded, "I made it this far without one."
 In response the owner marked the Polaroid photo with a sharpie.
 And so it came to be, the duality of my trail name - one eyed, no name.

 PS - The eye patch is another story...

-A Few of the Dozens of Hikers that Stayed at THe Mt.
+A Few of the 100+ Appalachian Trail hikers that Stayed at THe Mt.
 Liberty

 We do our best to meet our hiker's needs.
 Whether it's items from the hiker box, a loaner bike, laundry delivered to your room, an ice cold Coke, or a shuttle to town - it's our goal to make your stay a great one.
 Your comments and suggestions are highly valuable to us.
 Here are few comments that made us especially proud as owners of the Mt.
 Liberty...